A heuristic search algorithm for discovering large Condorcet domains: Suboptimality of existing learning algorithms

 Conceptually, the value function, commonly denoted as $V_{\pi}(s)$ where $s$ is the state the agent is visiting, specifies how good it is in that state when following the policy $\pi$.
 During the tree search, the search space can be reduced by discarding the branches regarded as unfavourable by the value function.

 However, training or building an accurate optimal value function is challenging.
-A recent study has shown that when the estimations of the value function are not accurate, \textit{i.e.}, it fails to predict the precise optimal value of states, the direction of the search could be misled to the points where the algorithm fails to learn to play the child game of Nim, one of the classic impartial games \cite{zhou2022impartial}.
+A recent study has shown that when the estimations of the value function are not accurate, \textit{i.e.}, it fails to predict the precise optimal value of states, the direction of the search could be misled to the points where the algorithm fails to learn to play the child game of Nim, one of the classic impartial games \citep{zhou2022impartial}.
 That and some of the literature it referred to also show that modelling parity function by neural networks on long bitstrings is a non-trivial task.
 To some extent, the parity issue that characterizes the challenge of learning Nim-like games also arises in CDs.
 Their study also highlights the difficulty of modelling the parity function using neural networks on long bitstrings, which characterizes the challenges of learning Nim-like games and CDs.
-As discussed in Section \ref{sec:background} all previously known CDs have utilized the alternating scheme, which explicitly employs the parity function.
+As discussed in Sect.~\ref{sec:preliminaries} all previously known CDs have utilized the alternating scheme, which explicitly employs the parity function.

 Overcoming this fundamental difficulty for neural networks is crucial to improve their performance in such domains.
 While the potential of reinforcement learning algorithms like AlphaZero is promising, the challenges of training accurate value functions must be carefully considered.
-Our research aims to circumvent these challenges by developing a handcrafted value function.
+Our search algorithm circumvents these challenges by applying a handcrafted heuristic (value) function.